Running Back 40 Times NFL Combine

 Final Thoughts

-Keep in mind that not everyone that gets invited to NFL Combine actually runs a 40 at the Combine.
+Keep in mind that not everyone who gets invited to the NFL Combine actually runs a 40 at the Combine.
 So, some players that potentially could have run extremely fast times don’t have an official time on the record.

-On top of that, there are many players each year that would have put up fast times and had success at the NFL level that don’t receive an NFL Combine invite.
+On top of that, there are many players each year who would have put up fast times and had success at the NFL level that don’t receive an NFL Combine invite.